What is a database?

 Deleting a row

+To delete a row from a database, right-click the row and select Delete row.
 To fully delete a driver and eliminate its impact on formulas, delete it from Unlisted Drivers.